 Total regional savings are all savings occurring from the pre-intervention starting point of the market.
 Estimates will be refined continuously as initiatives mature.
 Co-created savings will be determined for these programs in the 2020-2024 Business Plan.
 The natural gas savings NEEA reports will be reflective of only natural gas funder territories.

-NEEA measures peak capacity savings consistent with the NW Power and Conservation Council methodology as reduction in regional power system peak loads.
+NEEA measures peak capacity savings consistent with the Northwest Power and Conservation Council methodology as reduction in regional power system peak loads.
 Local utility system capacity savings will likely vary.

-End Use Load Research is a special project.
+End Use Load Research is a Special Project.

 All marketing costs are in the Business Plan budget.
-Guidelines approved by the NEEA Board of Directors will determine how the alliance will have coordinated execution options for implementing and funding regional marketing campaigns directed at end use customers.
+The Guiding Principles for Downstream Marketing Activities, outlined in Appendix 9, will determine how the alliance will coordinate and implement

+execution options for implementing and funding regional marketing campaigns directed at end-use customers.

-All of the Shared Services costs are incurred within the electric budget with End Use Load Research and Natural Gas reimbursing Electric for its allocation of Shared Services staff/labor, building space usage, supplies and travel expenses.
+All of the Shared Services costs are incurred within the electric budget with End Use Load Research and Natural Gas reimbursing Electric for its allocation of Shared Services staff/labor, building space usage and supplies.

+The

 According to the Northwest Power and Conservation Council’s 7th Power Plan.

+Annual Therms: Only first-year savings from a new efficient measure are accounted for.

 Total regional savings are all savings occurring from the pre-intervention starting point of the market.
 Estimates will be refined continuously as initiatives mature.
 Co-created savings will be determined for these programs in the 2020-2024 funding cycle